 Following are the benefits is:

-- Helps in Ratio Analysis: It helps in ratio analysis so that the trends can be compared with the industry and can measure the performance.
+- Helps in Ratio Analysis: It helps in ratio analysis so that the trends can be compared with the industry and measure performance.

-- Better Transparency of Records: It helps the organization to present better so as to increase the transparency of records.
+- Better Transparency of Records: It helps the organization present better to increase the transparency of records.

-- Better Decisions: It helps to make better decisions so as to safeguard the investments.
+- Better Decisions: It helps to make better decisions to safeguard investments.